Black tie optional: The best tuxedos for women

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

-As party season approaches, thoughts are turning to the occasion-ready outfits we’ll be rocking as we sip champagne and snack on canapés.
-This year, more than ever, many of us will be looking to make a strong style statement as we do the party rounds, and what better way than to pull out all the stops with a dashing, black-tie-appropriate tuxedo?
+Diaries are filling up, dates are being set and dazzling dos are on the horizon.
+Party season is almost here and outfit planning is in full swing so we can be ready to rock our best looks while sipping on champagne and snacking on canapés.
+This year, more than ever, many of us will be looking to make a strong style statement as we do the party rounds, and what better way than to pull out all the stops with one of the most dashing, black-tie-appropriate tuxedos for women?

 “The main fabric is usually a barathea weave made from wool, sometimes mohair,” adds Kimberley Lawton, founder of Lawton Ltd, another female-focused tailor.
 “A tuxedo can be single- or double-breasted, commonly black or midnight blue.
 It’s typically paired with a white dress shirt, worn with cufflinks and shirt studs instead of buttons, and a matching bow tie.”